css/csso/README.md

 All sections are optional.
 Value of `tags`, `ids` and `classes` should be an array of a string, value of `scopes` should be an array of arrays of strings.
 Other values are ignoring.

-#### Selector filtering
+#### White list filtering

-`tags`, `ids` and `classes` are using on clean stage to filter selectors that contain something not in list.
+`tags`, `ids` and `classes` are using on clean stage to filter selectors that contain something not in the lists.
 Selectors are filtering only by those kind of simple selector which white list is specified.
 For example, if only `tags` list is specified then type selectors are checking, and if all type selectors in selector present in list or selector has no any type selector it isn't filter.

 > `ids` and `classes` are case sensitive, `tags` – is not.